 Numbers: We can accommodate group sizes ranging from 12 to 24 (renovating for up to 30 in 2018 with larger groups possible for regional gatherings with tent camping).

 Food and catering: Provided, with whole foods and local organic produce featured where possible.

 - solar power, wood and solar hot water heating

 - organic kitchen garden and orchards

-- chook, duck, geese and sheep mowing and insect management systems for gardens and grounds
+- chook and sheep mowing and insect management systems for gardens and grounds

 - commercial kitchen